hanami/mailer/README.md

 ### Delivery Details

-When a Ruby object includes Lotus::Mailer, a developer can customize delivery details, such as from, to and subject.
+When a Ruby object includes __Lotus::Mailer__, a developer can customize delivery details, such as `from`, `to` and `subject`.

-The from field determines the sender of the email.
+The `from` field determines the sender of the email.
 It can accept a string:

 ```ruby
 class InvoiceMailer